Tropical Storm Kai-tak: Brunei and Malaysia

 Although Kai-tak did not make landfall on Brunei and Malaysia, heavy flooding and strong winds still affected the two countries.
 On December 19 and 20, heavy flooding in Brunei displaced 94 people.
 The flood affected 22 communities and damaged 137 houses.
 A boat capsized in Kampong Ayer, causing one death.
 A car swerved into floodwaters in Limbang, Malaysia.
 A couple escaped from the car, but one passenger died from drowning.
 On December 19, Kai-tak entered the South China sea, bringing additional rainfall in the eastern portion of Malaysia.
 Malaysia experienced a high tide of 2.9 m, causing several coastal areas to flood and debris to accumulate in roads.
 Some places in Senadin were submerged by up to 0.6 m of floodwater.
 A river flood submerged two longhouses.

-Response
+Aftermath

 Philippines

 The retrieval operations are still ongoing but we are not finding anyone alive.
 We only find dead bodies.